Coffee Fruit Essential Oil

 Healthy adults aged 18-55.

 Whole coffee fruit concentrate powder increased plasma BDNF approximately 143% from baseline.
-Note: this study used a water-extracted polyphenol powder, NOT the steam-distilled essential oil — direct extrapolation to coffee fruit essential oil is not valid.
+Note: this study used a water-extracted polyphenol powder, not the steam-distilled essential oil — direct extrapolation to coffee fruit essential oil is not valid.

 Side effects and drug interactions